fatalwithin/adjust-test/README.md

 1) Setup our infrastructure with Ansible: install all necessary packages, install Docker and minikube along with our private image registry.

 2) Setup our local and remote git repo (assuming all code and manifests and other artifacts are written, tested and ready to deploy).
+Setup Helm for further deploying and updating system software via Helm charts in the Kubernetes cluster (and maybe our app too if I could and have time to package it into Helm chart)

 3) Setup the automatic image building tool (Jenkins for example) that ideally should integrate via webhook with our remote git repo and rebuild our image with autoincrementing its version on new commits.